jebofponderworthy/windows-tools/README.md

 ## RUNMOST.CMD:  Download, verify by hash, and run most of the below

-[This is a CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/RUNMOST.CMD), which if run as administrator, will download, verify integrity by hash, and run both of the below.
-It runs OWTAS first and then CATE.
-It does not run TOSC.ps1, because some operations will be using Offline Files; RUNALL.CMD does that.
+[This is a CMD](https://raw.githubusercontent.com/jebofponderworthy/ponderworthy-tools/master/RUNMOST.CMD), which if run as administrator, will download, verify integrity by hash, and run OWTAS first and then CATE.
+It does not run TOSC.ps1, because some enterprises will be using Offline Files.

 For compatibility, hashing is done using the command-line CERTUTIL tool (capturing text output to PowerShell code run within CMD), instead of Get-FileHash.
 SHA256 is in use.